-Introduction to basic concepts of law office management for the paralegal, including an examination of law office structure, management principles, and legal ethics.
+Introduction to basic concepts of Law office management for the Paralegal, including an examination of Law office structure, management principles, and legal ethics.
 In addition, the course will include an introduction to computer utilization in litigation support, legal research and case management.
-It is recommended that students be familiar with word processing or enroll in OFT 106 prior to taking this course.
+Students must be familiar with word processing or enroll in OFT 109 prior to taking this course.